-- 1. If the problem is not satisfactorily resolved at the building level, a written complaint should be filed by the citizen to the associate superintendent, deputy superintendent, department manager, or the superintendent.
+- 1. If the problem is not satisfactorily resolved at the building level, a written complaint should be filed by the citizen to the chief academic officer, deputy superintendent, department manager, or the superintendent.
 The complaint should describe the problem and what solution seems appropriate.
 Copies should be sent to the building leader and staff member involved. - 2.
-The building leader and staff member shall respond to the complaint, in writing or in person, to the superintendent, associate superintendent, deputy superintendent, or department manager. - 3.
+The building leader and staff member shall respond to the complaint, in writing or in person, to the superintendent, chief academic officer, deputy superintendent, or department manager. - 3.
 The superintendent or designee shall then attempt to resolve the matter through conference with the citizen, staff member and building leader. - 4.
 If the matter is still not resolved, the superintendent shall present the issue to the board in an executive session in accordance with district personnel policies and procedures. - 5.
 This procedure shall govern complaints not covered more specifically by some other district policy or procedure or an applicable collective bargaining agreement.
-See, for example, Selection and Adoption of Instructional Materials, Policy 2311; Sexual Harassment of Students, Policy 3205; Nondiscrimination, Policy 3210; Sexual Harassment, Policy 5160; and Affirmative Action and Nondiscrimination 5010P.
+See, for example, Selection and Adoption of Instructional Materials, Board Policy 2311; Sexual Harassment of Students, Board Policy 3205; Nondiscrimination, Board Policy 3210; Sexual Harassment, Board Policy 5160; and Affirmative Action and Nondiscrimination Procedure 5010P.

-Policy 5010 Affirmative Action and Nondiscrimination
+Affirmative Action and Nondiscrimination